The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Simulation

 \subsection{Competing methods and evaluation}

-We implemented our two proposed estimators: the robust estimator described in Section \ref{Multiply robust weighting} without information integration (CML); and the estimator proposed in Section \ref{Information integration}, which is expected to be robust and more efficient owing to borrowing information from the auxiliary data (CMLIB).
-We compared the performance of our proposed estimators with that of the \red{simple average estimator (Raw) and} three competing methods that use AIPTW estimator with different algorithms for estimating the nuisance parameters: (1) fit $l_2$-penalized logistic regression to the \red{PS} model and $l_2$-penalized linear regression to the \red{CM} model (AIPTW.Preg) with tuning parameters chosen by five-fold cross-validation; (2) use random forest that averages over $1000$ trees to learn the \red{PS} model and the \red{CM} model (AIPTW.RF); (3) use gradient boosting to learn the \red{PS} model and the \red{CM} model, with regularization parameters chosen by ten-fold cross-validation (AIPTW.GB). \red{Our CML and CMLIB estimators used all three algorithms including $l_2$-penalized regression, random forest, and gradient boosting.
-We used the form (I) in (\ref{htilde}) to facilitate information integration from auxiliary data. \revisethree{We additionally evaluated the performance of other existing approaches, specifically, outcome regression, IPTW, TMLE, and AIPTW, enhanced by the SuperLearner algorithm \citep{van2007super}, which ensembles the previous mentioned learners ($l_2$-penalized regression, random forest, and gradient boosting).} These ensemble-based estimators are denoted by OR(s), IPTW(s), TMLE(s), and AIPTW(s).
+We implemented two proposed estimators: the CML estimator described in Section \ref{Multiply robust weighting} without information integration and the CMLIB estimator proposed in Section \ref{Information integration} with auxiliary data integration.
+The performance of our proposed estimators was compared with three competing methods that use the AIPTW estimator with different algorithms for estimating nuisance parameters.
+The first method fitted $l_2$-penalized logistic regression to the PS model and $l_2$-penalized linear regression to the CM model (AIPTW.Preg), with tuning parameters selected via five-fold cross-validation.
+The second method used random forest, averaging over $1,000$ trees, to estimate both the PS and CM models (AIPTW.RF).
+The third method applied gradient boosting to estimate the PS and CM models, with regularization parameters selected via ten-fold cross-validation (AIPTW.GB).
+Our CML and CMLIB estimators were implemented using all three algorithms ($l_2$-penalized regression, random forest, and gradient boosting).
+For the CMLIB estimator, we employed form $(I)$ in (\ref{htilde}) to facilitate information integration from auxiliary data. \revisethree{We additionally evaluated the performance of other existing approaches, specifically, outcome regression, IPTW, TMLE, and AIPTW, enhanced by the SuperLearner algorithm \citep{van2007super}, which ensembles the previous mentioned learners ($l_2$-penalized regression, random forest, and gradient boosting).} These ensemble-based estimators are denoted by OR(s), IPTW(s), TMLE(s), and AIPTW(s).
 We assessed the performance of all estimators based on estimation bias, Monte Carlo variability, MSE, and the distributions of the estimators.

-We assessed the performance of all estimators based on bias, Monte Carlo variance, bootstrapped standard deviation, and $95\%$ coverage probability.
-We only present the results for the group of \red{$x=1$} in the manuscript.
-Other results, such as those for the group of \red{$x=0$} as well as mean differences, can be found in Section 3 of the Supplementary Material.